Hendrixer/fullstack-v2-instructions/lessons/09-project/B-new-project.md

+## Creating New Projects

 To create a new project, we need to make a component that shows the UI and makes an API request.
-Let's make the API function in the API lib:
+Let's make the API function in `/lib/api.ts`:

 ```ts
 export const createNewProject = (name) => {